-Birney PTO purchased and installed a new playground apparatus for the 2010-11 school year which students have enjoyed playing on during their recesses.
+Birney PTO purchased and installed a new playground apparatus which students have enjoyed playing on during their recesses.

 Student safety is one of our top priorities.
 We have a closed-campus policy and all guests/visitors are required to sign-in and wear a visitor's badge while on campus.
 All teachers, staff, and personnel have also been trained regarding our school safety plan SOP that, in case of an emergency, can be implemented properly.